-Aftermarket services has been added to your bookmarks.
+Aftermarket services has been saved

 Manufacturers are increasingly turning their focus on aftermarket services, not only as a means to enhance customer satisfaction but also as a revenue-generating opportunity.
 In the wake of COVID-19-driven disruption, there is additional business sense in scaling aftermarket services at a time when new equipment orders are disrupted and capital spending comes into question.